Miss Arizona USA

 Miss Arizona USA is the beauty pageant that selects the representative for the state of Arizona in the Miss USA pageant, and the name of the title held by its winner.
 The pageant is directed by Casting Crown Productions.

 Arizona's most successful placements were in 1965 and 1980, when Jane Nelson and Jineane Ford, respectively, placed as the first runner-up.
 Ford later became Miss USA 1980 after the original winner Shawn Weatherly was crowned Miss Universe 1980.
 Arizona's most recent placement was in 2016, when Chelsea Myers placed in the Top 15.

 The longest reigning titleholder was Yesenia Vidales in 2020 at 1 year, 6 months and 5 days, while Cassidy Jo Jacks was the shortest reigning titleholder in 2021 ended her reign at 10 months and 19 days.

-The current Miss Arizona USA is Isabel Ticlo of Phoenix and was crowned in Gilbert on May 30, 2022.
-Ticlo represented Arizona at Miss USA 2022.
+The current Miss Arizona USA is Elexes Richardson of Scottsdale and was crowned at the Hilton Caesars Republic Scottsdale Hotel in Scottsdale on September 7, 2025.
+Richardson represented Arizona at Miss USA 2025.